FAQs

 Can I still receive credit for attending the NLTP Ethics course even if I have not matched with a mentor through this website?

-No. You must be matched with a mentor through this website before you can move forward in the program or receive credit for attending the NLTP Ethics course which is held in April and October.
+No. You must be matched with a mentor through this website before you can move forward in the program or receive credit for attending the NLTP Ethics course.
+Starting in 2023, these courses are held in March, June, and October.

 Back to top